 General Paddling Safety Guidelines

 Adequate preparation is critical to safe paddling.
 Be sure everybody in the party has the training, skill, and experience, including self- and assisted-rescue techniques, for the trip you have planned.
 Learn as much as you can about the route and any hazards before leaving.
+Always wear a well-fitting life jacket while you're on the water.
 Get an up-to-date weather forecast.

 Be alert for larger, motorized boats.
 Stay along the river’s edge and steer well clear of the shipping channel.
 If it is necessary to cross the shipping channel, do so quickly, in a direct line, and in a group.
 Leave plenty of room for barges, tankers, and ships.
 They may appear to be moving slowly, but they will be on top of you before you know it.
 Their ability to maneuver and stop is limited.